jonathanericksen/Party_Tweets/README.md

 **Part Two**

 In addition to corpus analysis, Trace Political tasked JE Consulting to suss out the feasibility of building a classifier using neural networks that successfully predicts the political party of which the author of an official tweet belongs.
-In order to be deemed successful, the model must successfully predict political party with 90% accuracy on test data.
+To be deemed successful, the model must successfully predict political party with 90% accuracy on test data.
 Should this succeed, Trace Political will further pursue projects related to predictive modeling with natural language processing for use among it's consulting operations.

 ***

 ## The Data

-The data used for this project comes from Kaggle and includes a sampling of ~86k tweets sent from both Democratic and Republican representatives in the U.S. congress during May 2018.
+The data used for this project comes from Kaggle and includes a sampling of ~86k tweets sent from both Democratic and Republican representatives in the U.S. Congress during May 2018.

 The dataset can be found here: https://www.kaggle.com/kapastor/democratvsrepublicantweets